Top 10 Best

 Samsung also sells the KS9500 curved version of the KS9000, which is absolutely identical in all of its display and other specifications but we recommend the flat-screen KS9000 simply because curved display panels slightly ruin picture quality while often adding to a TV’s retail price tag.
 Their flat cousins are almost always better choices.

-Samsung’s MU8000 is one of the top models among the company’s second-tier 2017 4K HDR TVs, which come after the entire flagship, ultra-premium QLED lineup.
-However, despite this status, this particular television is light years ahead of any of the 2016 second-tier KU-Series models we reviewed last year.
-In other words, the MU8000 is closer to a 2016 SUHD TV in its performance than any mid-range model and its price reflects this level of quality.
-That said, the MU8000 is not over-priced for what it delivers.
-The 65 inch model costs just over $1500 (at the time of this update) and the MU8000 in all of its size ranges offers the same stunning display specs.
+Samsung’s MU9000 is the very best of the brand’s 2017 4K HDR TVs, which come after the entire flagship, ultra-premium QLED lineup.
+However, despite this this particular television is light years ahead of any of the 2016 mid-range KU-Series models we reviewed last year.
+In other words, the MU9000 is much closer to a 2016 SUHD premium TV in its performance.
+And the MU9000 absolutely delivers some great picture quality.
+This particular Samsung TV in all of its size ranges offers the same stunning display specs.
 These include a remarkably high quality of local dimming, fantastic contrast ratios, superb, full HDR color performance and some remarkably fine peak brightness.
-This model is a full-blown HDR TV and its motion handling is also superb across the board, with a native 120Hz display panel (something that all of the 2016 KU-Series Samsung TVs lacked.
+This model is a full-blown HDR TV and its motion handling is also superb across the board, with a native 120Hz display panel (something that all of the 2016 KU-Series Samsung TVs lacked.)

-In fact, the MU8000 is one downright excellent 4K HDR television for console gamers.
+The MU9000 is also one downright excellent 4K HDR television for console gamers.
 It’s one “weakness” is that it lacks the high 1000 nit+ levels of peak brightness found in its QLED and 2016 SUHD cousins.
-Nobody except for the most ultra-premium fixated buyers would be disappointed in the excellent MU8000 and its price is not half bad because of this level of quality.
+However, this is a minor detail and the MU9000 is still insanely bright while being extremely high quality in all other display performance and content handling specs.
+This television is slightly on the pricey side but definitely offers solid value.

 Sony’s X850E HDR TV in the 65 inch size range is probably the single best mid-range 4K HDR TV that Sony has yet produced.
 It’s also remarkably well priced, with even this large 65 inch model selling for less than $1400 (as of this last update) on Amazon.com.
 For a TV this good, that’s a superb price.
 The X850E delivers fantastic 4K display performance, superb, complete HDR color specs and some remarkably good contrast levels due to the VA panel display Sony gave it, instead of the IPS we saw in the 2016 X850D version.
 On the other hand the X850E is only edge-lit and doesn’t support local dimming technology.
 Despite this however, it’s a generally excellent performer at contrast precision and we absolutely love its motion handling, which is usually superb for almost all Sony 4K TVs.
 Given its very low price and richness of premium display specifications, we can’t recommend the X850E enough as a mid-range/semi-premium model.